 The gross amount of any distribution (including amounts, if any, withheld in respect of Canadian withholding tax) actually or constructively received by a U.S. Holder with respect to our common shares will be taxable to the U.S. Holder as a dividend to the extent of our current or accumulated earnings and profits as determined under U.S. federal income tax principles.
-Distributions to a U.S. Holder in excess of earnings and profits will be treated first as a return of capital that reduces a U.S. Holder's tax basis in such common shares (thereby increasing the amount of gain or decreasing the amount of loss that a U.S. Holder would recognize on a subsequent disposition of our common shares), and then as gain from the sale or exchange of such common shares (see "Sale or Other Taxable Disposition of Our Common Shares").
-The amount of any distribution of property other than cash will be the fair market value of that property on the date of distribution.
-In the event we make distributions to holders of common shares, we may or may not calculate our earnings and profits under U.S. federal income tax principles.
+Distributions to a U.S. Holder in excess of earnings and profits will be treated first as a return of capital that reduces a U.S. Holder would recognize on a subsequent disposition of our common shares), and then as gain from the sale or exchange of such common shares (see "Sale or Other Taxable Disposition of Our Common Shares").
+The amount of any distributions to holders of common shares, we may or may not calculate our earnings and profits under U.S. federal income U.S. federal income tax principles.
 If we do not do so, any distribution may be required to be regarded as a dividend, even if that distribution would otherwise be treated as a non-taxable return of capital or as capital gain.
 The amount of the dividend will generally be treated as foreign-source dividend income to U.S. Holders.